MartynasKul/ScriptXTaskX/README.md

 # ScriptX Task

+#*IMPORTANT * BROKE APPLICATION AND REMADE IT IN A DIFFERENT GIT REPO

 Project made for an internship application process at ScriptX

 Project Should be made for android.
 Coding done on Windows11 machine and tested with Iphone.